kpotia/fishfarm/README.md

 ## Setup

 follow this step to setup the system
--create database fishfarm
+- create database fishfarm
--update the `.env` file and set the variable such as:
+- update the `.env` file and set the variable such as:
-    -database
+    - database
-    -baseurl
+    - baseurl
-    -environment variable
+    - environment variable
-    -etc.
+    - etc.

 ## Todo
 [] Fish: